VirtoCommerce/vc-module-event-bus/docs/index.md

 #### Default Event Data Model for Azure Event Grid
-As mentioned above, you can specify the payload transformation through the Liquid template with the `payloadTransformationTemplate` option.
+As mentioned above, you can specify the payload transformation through the Scriban-template with the `payloadTransformationTemplate` option.

 If you skip this option, the Event Grid provider will apply the following structure as a payload in the `CloudEvents` format, as here: